-- all income received from brokerage, commissions, interest and other sources, and all expenses, commissions and interest paid by the insurance broker; and - all the assets and liabilities (including contingent liabilities) of the insurance broker. - c.
-An insurance broker shall retain for a period of not less than seven years the records referred to in 23(a) above (refer paragraph ##3 (E) of the Guidelines issued by the IA).
+- all the assets and liabilities (including contingent liabilities) of the insurance broker. - c.
+An insurance broker shall retain for a period of not less than seven years the records referred to in paragraph 23(a) above (refer paragraph 3 (E) of the Guideline issued by the IA).